John Scott Harrison: Early life

 Harrison completed preparatory studies and studied law.
 He later abandoned this to become a farmer.

 Career

-He was elected a Whig to the U.S. House of Representatives in 1852, reelected an Oppositionist in 1854 and served from 1853 to 1857.
+He was elected a Whig to the U.S. House of Representatives in 1852, reelected an Anti-Nebraska candidate in 1854, and served from 1853 to 1857.
 In 1855, he declined "the use of his name in connection with the office of Governor at the coming election".
 After being defeated for a third term in 1856, Harrison retired to his estate "Point Farm" in North Bend, Ohio.

 In August 1860 Harrison, along with Larz Anderson, was nominated as Constitutional Union Party candidate (organized largely by former Whig Party members from the Southern United States who opposed secession) for the second district at the Bell and Everett Convention.
 In 1861, he was nominated on the Democratic ticket as Lieutenant Governor of Ohio along with Hugh J. Jewett as Governor.

 Personal life

 In 1824, he married Lucretia Knapp Johnson (1804–1830).
 They had three children: